How to Organize Your Finances in One Hour: A Simple 6-Step System to Take Control of Your Money Fast

 Step-by-Step: How to Organize Your Finances in One Hour

-This simple system is designed to help you organize your finances quickly without overthinking the process.
-The goal is not perfection, it’s clarity and control.
+These simple financial organization tips is designed to help you organize your finances quickly without overthinking the process.
+The goal isn’t perfection, it’s clarity and control.

 Step 1: List All Income Sources (10 Minutes)

-Start by writing down every source of income you receive.
-This includes your salary, side hustles, freelance work, or any other cash inflow.
+Start by writing down every source of income you receive, salary, side hustles, freelance work, or any other regular cash inflow.
+Use your monthly totals so everything stays consistent.
+If your income varies, use a realistic average from the last 3 months.

 Step 2: List All Expenses (15 Minutes)